alphagov/notifications-admin/docs/index.md

 * use a client library provided by GOV.UK Notify - there is currently a [python library](https://github.com/alphagov/notifications-python-client) but more will be added in different languages
 * develop your own integration to produce requests in the correct format

 GOV.UK.Notify uses [JWT tokens](https://jwt.io/) for authentication and identification.
 JWT tokens are built into the GOV.UK Notify client library.
-If you don't use this library, you must manually create the token yourself.
+If you don't use this library, you must manually create tokens yourself.

 A JWT token contains, in encrypted format:
 * your service ID - identifies your service